Strengthening Data Privacy in Schools

 Technology is becoming increasingly prevalent in nearly every aspect of 21st century teaching and learning.
 K-20 instructors and students often interact with several different information systems and digital devices each day.
 New educational software and hardware options seem to emerge, evolve, and disappear overnight.
 As a result, the task of keeping student data secure has never been more challenging for schools -- or more important.

-At McGraw-Hill Education, protecting privacy and maintaining the trust of our customers, the students, and their parents has always been of the utmost importance.
+At McGraw-Hill, protecting privacy and maintaining the trust of our customers, the students, and their parents has always been of the utmost importance.
 We're also committed to helping schools and educators learn what they can do to further protect their student data.
 By increasing awareness and transparency of student data privacy and security issues, we hope to better understand the concerns and create an ongoing dialogue about privacy, security, and confidentiality.

 All schools should carefully consider three key areas to help protect data from unauthorized access and misuse:

 Security: Schools should place controls, policies, and procedures in place to prevent unauthorized access to student data in either hard copy or soft copy formats.
 This can be done through physical controls (e.g., use of a locked data center or file cabinet), technical controls (e.g., use of strong passwords that are changed regularly), or administrative controls (e.g., access to sensitive data requires approval).
 Any school can implement the best privacy practices in the world, but at the end of the day, if they haven’t also addressed security, then they will have wasted time and money.

 Training: All personnel -- especially those accessing student data regularly -- should be trained on the basics of privacy and security, including: